ArdaSaygan/CMPE160/README.md

 ### Types of Aircraft:
 There are 4 types of aircraft each with its own use case.

-- Widebody: Long range, high capacity widebody passenger aircraft
+- **Widebody:** Long range, high capacity widebody passenger aircraft
-- Rapid: Medium to long range, medium capacity fast passenger aircraft
+- **Rapid:** Medium to long range, medium capacity fast passenger aircraft
-- Jet: Short range, low capacity luxury passenger jet
+- **Jet:** Short range, low capacity luxury passenger jet
-- Prop: Short range, medium capacity turboprop aircraft
+- **Prop:** Short range, medium capacity turboprop aircraft

-#Types of Passenger:
+# Types of Passenger:
 There are 4 types of passenger each with different properties and needs.

-- Economy Passenger
+- **Economy Passenger**
-- Business Passenger
+- **Business Passenger**
-- First Class Passenger
+- **First Class Passenger**
-- Luxury Passenger
+- **Luxury Passenger**

-#Types of Airport:
+# Types of Airport:
 Different types of airports serve different purposes.

-- Hub Airport
+- **Hub Airport**
-- Major Airport
+- **Major Airport**
-- Regional Airport
+- **Regional Airport**

+Every class had various functionalities.
+For example aircraft classes have methods to refuel, fly or passenger classes have methods to load, unload from an aircraft.
+These are all listed in the project descriotion file.

+After implementing these classes I came up with an algortihm to gain profit.
+It was implemented in the main.class.